cu-mkp/sandbox/docs/burnsalve.md

 ## Reconstructing the Burn Salve

-In a laboratory at Columbia University, the Making and Knowing Project has reconstructed the burn salve by following the instructions provided on [fol.
+In a laboratory at Columbia University, the Making and Knowing Project reconstructed the burn salve by following the instructions provided on [fol.
 103r](https://edition640.makingandknowing.org/#/folios/103r/tc/103r/tl).
 The result is a smooth and creamy ointment that would not seem out of place in your home's medicine cabinet!

 <iframe title="vimeo-player" src="https://player.vimeo.com/video/465795692" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-This recipe is fully explored by Xiaomeng Liu's essay, [An Excellent Salve for Burns](https://edition640.makingandknowing.org/#/essays/ann_080_sp_17), which notes the juxtaposition of the complex, transformative process described with the relatively few ingredients needed.
+This recipe is fully explored in Xiaomeng Liu's essay, [An Excellent Salve for Burns](https://edition640.makingandknowing.org/#/essays/ann_080_sp_17), which notes the juxtaposition of the complex, transformative process with the relatively few ingredients needed.
 The essay also highlights the ways in which this recipe is unusual among the other medical recipes in Ms. Fr.
-640: it possesses explicit spiritual dimensions (pure ingredients, holy water, and the recitation of prayers) and it provides information about its source and trustworthiness.
+640 because it possesses explicit spiritual dimensions (pure ingredients, holy water, and the recitation of prayers) and it provides information about its source and trustworthiness.

 > Liu, Xiaomeng.
 “An Excellent Salve for Burns.”
 In *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
 640*, edited by Making and Knowing Project, Pamela H. Smith, Naomi Rosenkranz, Tianna Helena Uchacz, Tillmann Taape, Clément Godbarge, Sophie Pitman, Jenny Boulboullé, Joel Klein, Donna Bilak, Marc Smith, and Terry Catapano.
 New York: Making and Knowing Project, 2020. https://edition640.makingandknowing.org/#/essays/ann_080_sp_17.
 DOI: https://www.doi.org/10.7916/58dr-ns42